dawelab/endo-teM-genes/README.md

-# These scripts include the code for "PAPER"
+# These scripts include the code for "TE-like DNA methylation of highly expressed endosperm genes in maize"